Old City (Hyderabad, India): Bazaars

 A store at Laad Bazaar selling bangles and jewellery.
 The Laad Bazar and the Charminar market area are well known for pearls.

 Sarojini Naidu describes the Bazaars of Hyderabad in her poem In The Bazaars of Hyderabad.

 Hyderabad has been a trading center for centuries and the bazaars of the old city are world-renowned for their pearls, diamonds, and bangles.

 The street leading from Charminar to the square on the west is known as Laad Bazaar and is the bridal wear shopping market of the old city.
 Hyderabadi glass bangles known as Sona Bai are available here.
 This colourful shopping market of the old city is tucked away in one of the streets leading off from the Charminar.
 Bangles, bridalwear, pearls, Attar (perfume) and the traditional Hyderabadi glass and stone studded bangles are all sold here.
 The Madina Market also known as Madina, Hyderabad is known for its wholesale cloth market providing goods from the regions of Telangana, northern Karnataka, and Maharashtra.

 The markets of Charminar's Gulzar House are favoured for the gold, diamonds, and pearls with which Hyderabad is synonymous.
 Cultured pearls studded in gold and silver jewellery of intricate design are a speciality.
 Pearls come in many shapes and of particular interest is the 'rice-pearl' – a tiny variety.
-There is also the precious "Basra"; a pearl unmatched in lustre, colour, and price which is available in select stores.
+There is also "Basra"; a pearl unmatched in lustre, colour, and price, which is available in select stores.
 The pearls are sold in strings or raw by weight.

 Problems

-As the Old City is the oldest part of Hyderabad, it is known for being neglected.
+As the Old City is the oldest part of Hyderabad, it is known often neglected.
 It has a crumbling infrastructure, and faces issues such as heavy traffic, water scarcity, poor waste management and poor maintenance of buildings.

 Many heritage structures in the area are also dilapidated and in need of restoration.